John Morgan, 6th Baron Tredegar: Later life

 Following the death of his father on 21 August 1954, Morgan succeeded to the family titles becoming the sixth Baron Tredegar and eighth Morgan Baronet.
 Morgan remained a bachelor until the age of 46; on 19 December 1954, he married Joanna Russell (1910–2000), at Caxton Hall, London.
 The new Lady Tredegar, who went by "Joan", had been married twice previously and Morgan became step-father to three daughters, one from Joanna's first marriage, one from her second marriage to Commander Archibald Russell, and one of her own step-daughters from Russell’s previous marriage.
 In 1955, Lord and Lady Tredegar featured in Tatler, alongside Lady Tredegar's daughter, Bridget, at St. Moritz.
-The following year Lady Tredegar visited Tredegar House for the first time – apart from a brief visit during the Second World War – accompanied by her husband, where they thanked former employees of the house, as well as workers from the Tredegar Estate Office.
+The following year, after the announcement of the sale of the Tredegar Estate, Lord and Lady Tredegar visited the Tredegar Estates Office where they thanked former Tredegar House employees, as well as workers from the office.
+Later, they visited Tredegar House, Lady Tredegar's first time apart from a brief visit during the Second World War.